backstage/backstage/CONTRIBUTING.md

 ### Adding Non-code Contributions

 Since there is such a large landscape of possible development, build, and deployment environments, we welcome community contributions in these areas in the [`/contrib`](https://github.com/backstage/backstage/tree/master/contrib) folder of the project.
-This is an excellent place to put things that help out the community at large, but which may not fit within the scope of the core product to support natively.
+This is an excellent place to put things that help out the community at large but may not fit within the scope of the core product to support natively.
 Here, you will find Helm charts, alternative Docker images, and much more.

 ### Write Documentation or improve the website